Dynamic Mixture of Experts Models for Online Prediction: Predicting faults in large-scale software projects

-\subsection{Predicting faults in large-scale software projects}
+\section{Predicting faults in large-scale software projects}

 Large-scale industrial software projects are continually upgraded to fix bugs and/or to add new features.
+The upgrades are generally at irregular times: in one week we may observe one release, and in the next, two or three releases depending on several factors such as the amount and severity of the bugs reported in previous versions, the complexity of the new features added to the software, and other business-related factors.
+Other key factors include the human interaction with the software and the technology evolution.
+The developers, the user behavior and technologies change over time.
+The dynamic mixture of experts model (\ref{eq:Dynamic model}) is appropriate in this case.
+Different mixture components allow us to model the unknown variations/changes in the human interaction with the software and the time-varying parameters enable the model to adapt to the changes over time.

-The changes made in the source code in each upgrade are measured by code complexity metrics; these may include, the number of commits (NC) which represents how many changes were made from the previous to the current version, the number of changed modules (CM), and the number of faults corrected (NFC) per line of code.
-The latter is the ratio of the total number of faults corrected and the total number of code lines excluding comments.
-Furthermore, we have metrics representing the proportion of files written in C++ (CF), the proportion of files written in Java (JF).
-The last metric considered is the aggregate file complexity (FC), which is a score calculated based on the number of control flows in the code, e.g. if, for and while loop statements.
+As the response variable is the number of faults $y_{t}$ reported on the upgrade created at time $t$, we propose a dynamic mixture of Poisson experts.
+Here each expert is a Poisson regression model with a covariate vector $\mathbf{\tilde{x}}_{t}$ selected from six code complexity metrics that measure changes made in the source code.
+The metrics include: i) The number of commits (NC) which represents the number of modifications done from the previous to the current version, ii) the number of changed modules (CM), iii) the number of faults corrected (NFC) per line of code which is the ratio of the total number of faults corrected and the total number of code lines excluding comments, iv) the proportion of files written in C++ (CF), v) the proportion of files written in Java (JF), and vi) the file complexity (FC).
+The latter is a score calculated based on the number of control flows in the code, e.g. if, for and while loop statements.

-Our aim is to build an online prediction model for the number of faults in a planned upgrade release.
-We use a software trouble reports dataset from a large-scale project at a major telecom company; the dataset contains a history of $1801$ upgrades that were created during a period of $650$ days (roughly $21$ months).
-The response variable is the number of faults $y_{t}$ reported on the upgrade created at time $t$, and the covariate $\mathbf{\tilde{x}}_{t}$ represents the six code complexity metrics.
-These metrics, excluding the CF, JF and NFC are integers ranging from zero to a value that scales up to six digits, for some of them.
-Therefore, to reduce the scale variations, we apply the $\log(1+\tilde{x}_{t})$ transformation to the integer complexity metrics; after this transformation the highest covariate value is no greater than $15$.
+The aim is to build an online prediction model for the number of faults in a planned upgrade release.
+We use a software trouble reports data set from a large-scale project at a major telecom company; the dataset contains a history of $1800$ upgrades that were created during a period of $650$ days (roughly $21$ months).
+All covariates, excluding the CF, JF and NFC are integers ranging from zero to a value up to six order of magnitude.
+Therefore, to reduce the scale variations, we apply the $\log(1+\tilde{x}_{t})$ transformation to the integer complexity metrics; after this transformation the highest value is no greater than $15$.